 President Obama on Steve Jobs: "The World Has Lost a Visionary" President Barack Obama and First Lady Michelle Obama have reacted to the passing of Steve Jobs, stating that he was "among the greatest of American innovators.

 The brain operates best within a narrow range of temperatures, and like a car engine, it sometimes needs a way to cool down.
 To lower the brain’s thermostat, researchers say, the body takes in cooler air from its surroundings — prompting deep inhalation.
 Yawning is contagious.
 Simply watching someone do it is enough to induce the behavior.
+In a study of 160 people published last month in the journal Frontiers in Evolutionary Neuroscience, yawning was found to vary by season.
+The researchers, who controlled for factors like humidity and the amount of sleep subjects got the night before, also found that the more time a person spent outside in warm temperatures, the less likely they were to yawn.
 Parisian Love.
 Is this the future of Facebook business pages?: The Social Path.
 Recently, Facebook debuted a new "Timeline" approach to user profiles, which many early adopters have already started using for fun and experimentation.